 - The location of the camp in relation to the trails is shown on the Skull Mtn Trail map.

 - Photos available in the Fish Trap Horse Camp photo gallery.

 Just opened officially on July 30, 2011, the Headwaters Corral Equestrian Campsite in EC Manning Provincial Park is located behind the Manning Park Resort, on the road to the Lightning Lake campsite.
 The camp was a joint project of the Back Country Horsemen of BC, BC Parks and Manning Park Resort, with a significant amount of funding provided through Horse Council BC.
 Back Country Horsemen's Yarrow chapter headed the project, with much volunteer help from the Aldergrove chapter.

 Manning Park Resort is easily accessed from the main highway through Manning Park, between Hope and Princeton.
 There are six campsites within the Headwaters Corral perimeter fence, two of which can accommodate two trailers (and 4 equines).
 There are skookum highline poles at each campsite, and double corrals.
 At present, reservations are not required, and campsites are available on a first come, first served basis.
 Trail maps are available from BC Parks website, or at the lodge.
 Campers have access to the Manning Park Resort, including restaurant, shop, and other amenities.
 Nightly rate is $25.00 and includes the use of the pool/hot tub/etc.

 Check This Out:

-Opening is Spring 2014 and located in the hills, 15 kms east of Oliver, B.C.(the Wine Capitol of Canada), Hideaway Horse Camp is pleased to offer the best in rustic horse camping.
-Each of the 4 campsites has an assigned, separate, 14’ x 28’ corral which can easily be divided into two 14’ x 14’ corrals.
-Amenities include the best little outhouse in the South Okanagan, solar-heated cowboy shower, central enclosed fire-pit, and the Hideaway Hut, (a central, cozy shelter to socialize in).
-Clean, cold water from our deep well is readily available for guests and horses.
+Located in the hills, 15kms east of Oliver, B.C, Hideaway is pleased to offer the best in rustic horse camping.
+All 4 campsites come guaranteed with a separate, 14’ x 28’ corral which can be easily divided into two 14’ x 14’ corrals.
+Amenities include the best little outhouse in the South Okanagan, solar heated cowboy shower, central fire-pit (free firewood), and the Hideaway Hut, a place to get out of the rain or sun and socialize.
+Great water available for guests and horses from our deep well.